-The Fairfax County Sheriff's Office is NOT ACCEPTING APPLICATIONS at this time for the position of Deputy Sheriff.
-The next recruiting period will be open from August 5 - September 2, 2016.
+The Fairfax County Sheriff's Office WILL BE ACCEPTING APPLICATIONS for the position of Deputy Sheriff from August 5 - September 1, 2017.
 If interested, you must apply through Fairfax County's online job application system.
-The position will only be listed during the recruiting period.
+The position will be listed only during this active recruiting period.

 Once the Sheriff's Office receives your online application, we will contact you with a letter of denial or a conditional job offer.
 If we issue a conditional job offer, you will be required to complete and submit a more detailed personal history form.
 Then the Sheriff's Office will conduct a background investigation.
 If hired, you will serve a 12-month probationary period commencing on the date of graduation from the Criminal Justice Academy.

 Please do not send a resume via email.
 You will only be considered for employment through your submission in the online job application system.

 - Carry out the core duties of the Sheriff’s Office, including managing the Adult Detention Center, providing security in the Courthouse and serving civil law process.
 All Sheriff's deputies are certified law enforcement officers.

 - Work a 12.5 hour shift while assigned to the Adult Detention Center, either rotating one month of days and one month of nights OR working fixed days OR working fixed nights.
 All shifts work about 15 days per month for a total of 87.5 hours per two-week pay period, including evenings, weekends and holidays.